-Since we don’t eat out that often, I never even thought about transforming the “old classic” into a healthier plant-based alternative.
+Since we don’t eat out that often, I never even thought about transforming Caesar salad into a healthier plant-based alternative.
 However, when Tanner brought a bottle of a Caesar salad dressing home a few weeks ago (just so that he could make Caesar salad more frequently), I really wanted to come up with a healthier alternative.
 Having Caesar salad as an occasional treat in a restaurant?
 OK.
 Turning it into a staple with a store-bought dressing?
 Not so OK.

-- Leafy Green Base – while I have nothing against romaine lettuce, when it comes to a nutritional value, it pales in comparison to other leafy greens like spinach, kale, or Swiss chard.
+While I have nothing against romaine lettuce, when it comes to a nutritional value, it pales in comparison to other leafy greens like spinach, kale, or Swiss chard.
 Generally speaking, the darker the leafy green, the more nutrients it possesses.
-So mix some de-stemmed dino kale with the romaine lettuce for added fiber and nutrients.
-You can check out this visual guide to leafy greens for some more options.
+So I usually mix some de-stemmed dino kale or spinach with the romaine lettuce for added fiber and nutrients.
+I like the two tones of greens on the plate as well.

-- Dressing – there’s a reason cashews are labeled a culinary wonder.
+There’s a reason cashews are labeled a culinary wonder.
 Cashews provide a creamy rich consistency without any diary.
 Capers stand in for the salty, briny flavor.
-Mustard adds the much needed zing.
-And lemon juice with olive oil balance the dressing.
+Mustard adds the much needed zing, and lemon juice with olive oil balance the dressing.
 Tweak the garlic and salt to your taste and voila – you have a perfect Caesar salad dressing.